jayztea/localmtgleague/README.md

 ## Feature Backlog

 **Upcoming in prioritized order:*

-- Feature: League Statistics is a bit confusing, it is majorly favorite commander * favorite color.
-I think it needs to be updated.
+- Feature: Global Navigation & Hamburger menu
+  - When user navigates back from page it takes them to the page they were previously on.
+Currently not working for back when selecting player match from dashboard page
+- Feature: Submit feedback form
 - Feature: Add ability to have backgrounds & partner commanders
 - Feature: Add in season feature for league, default all existing matches in a league to S1
-- User Behavior: Players are "creating match" before they complete their match.
-The "created match" will disappear after a certain amount of time, and token might not have forever persistence.
-Maybe we need a better workflow.
 - User Behavior: User creating leagues when league already available.
 More documentation on what purpose of league versus match is.
+- Feature: League Statistics is a bit confusing, it is majorly favorite commander * favorite color.
+I think it needs to be updated.
 - Feature: Complete reset password
 - Feature: QR for joining league
 - Player Stats V2